StatisticsHealthEconomics/multimcm/README.md

 ## Workflow

-The stan engine can be called either with the compile C code or with the stan script without precompiling.
+The Stan engine can be called either with the compile C code or with the stan script without precompiling.

 -   The precompiled stan code is in `inst/stan` and the compiled code in